Grafton, Ontario: History

-The town of Grafton currently has a small population of under one thousand, but it has considerable history.
-Many early settlers continue to have descendants living in the area; notable family names include Calnan, McBride, Johnston, Inglis, Harnden, Harrison, Raymond, Owens, Davis, Bryden, Broomfield, Chamberlain, Mian, Lackey, Lawless, Bryson and others.
-Many of these early settler families have routes, roads, and landmarks named for them in the hamlets and surrounding areas, such as Broomfield Road, which runs roughly between Vernonville and Centreton.
+The town of Grafton currently has a small population of under one thousand.
+Many early settlers continue to have descendants living in the area; notable family names include McKenzie, Calnan, McBride, Johnston, Inglis, Harnden, Harrison, Raymond, Owens, Davis, Bryden, Broomfield, Chamberlain, Mian, Lackey, Lawless, and Bryson.
+Many of the early settler families have routes, roads, and landmarks named for them in the hamlets and surrounding areas, such as Broomfield Road, which runs roughly between Vernonville and Centreton.

+Economy

-Some current businesses and community buildings include the Haldimand Memorial Arena, the Grafton Community Centre & Library, Grafton Public School, St. Marys Elementary School, Grafton Variety, Prentice's Garage, The Durham Farmers Co-op farm and feed store, the Bullpen, 1812 Antiques, Lantern Books, the Grafton Village Inn, and the Lawless Art Gallery.
+Businesses and community buildings include the Haldimand Memorial Arena, the Grafton Community Centre & Library, Grafton Public School, St. Marys Elementary School, Grafton Variety, Prentice's Garage, The Durham Farmers Co-op farm and feed store, the Bullpen, 1812 Antiques, Lantern Books, the Grafton Village Inn, and the Lawless Art Gallery.
 Grafton is currently home to such notable places as St. Annes Inn & Spa, the former home of Bob Homme ("The Friendly Giant"), the Barnum House museum, and a defunct canning factory, Grafton Arena (since converted into a private residence).

-Grafton is now supported by these smaller businesses and tourism.
+Grafton is supported by these smaller businesses and tourism.
 Agriculture is still prevalent in the surrounding area, predominantly with crops such as corn, soybeans, and wheat, and livestock including beef, dairy, and poultry.
 The processing and shipping elements of the agricultural business have moved on beyond Grafton.
 There continues to be development and residential growth in and around the hamlet as the area grows in size.

-Grafton is the current site where Kirkland Signature brand (Costco) sources their spring water (sold in stores across the province).
-Also the source for water for the RealCanadian water bottle company.
+Grafton is the current site in which the Kirkland Signature brand of Costco sources its spring water (sold in stores across the province).
+It is also the source for water for the RealCanadian water bottle company.